jhil/jhilco-2018/_posts/2017-04-23-garvins-8-dimensions-of-quality-in-digital-design.markdown

 ## 6. Serviceability 👷🏾

-Serviceability is the speed with which the product can be put into service when it breaks down, as well as the competence and the behavior of the serviceperson.
+> Serviceability is the speed with which the product can be put back into service (repaired) when it breaks down, as well as the competence and the behavior of the serviceperson.

 I've worked with developers in the past who use proprietary software that is so complex that nobody can collaborate with them.
 Serviceability says that good products do not rely on exclusive or restrictive systems, but rather have the foresight to build in a scalable way—for the user and the internal team.
 Similar to any mainstream car part can be swapped out for another, product teams should think about what effect swapping a teammate out for someone of comparable skill would have on the product.
 Red flags might include undocumented build systems or unscalable illustration styles.